Cooperative video game

 A cooperative video game, often abbreviated as co-op video game, is a video game that allows players to work together as teammates, usually against one or more non-player character opponents (PvE).
 Co-op games can be played locally using one or multiple input controllers or over a network via local area networks, wide area networks, or the Internet.

 Co-op gameplay has gained popularity as controller and networking technology has developed.
 On PCs, consoles and mobile devices, cooperative games have become increasingly common, and many genres of games—including shooter games, sports games, real-time strategy games, and massively multiplayer online games—include co-op modes.

 In 2025, cooperative games (specifically non-MMO games such as Lethal Company, R.E.P.O. and PEAK) gained the derogatory slang term Friendslop, coined alongside the complementary term "Friendfarming".

-Description

-A cooperative video game is a video game that allows players to work together as teammates, usually against one or more non-player character opponents (PvE).
-Cooperative video games are often abbreviated as co-ops.
-The gameplay of co-ops may be entirely cooperative or be limited to co-op modes.

 History

-Co-op gameplay has gained popularity as controller and networking technology has developed.
-On PCs and consoles, co-op games have become increasingly common, and many genres of games—including shooter games, sports games, real-time strategy games, and massively multiplayer online games—include co-op modes.